ptsteadman/notebook/stories/summer-of-entropy.md

 "Are you Jewish?" asked Chris.
 He looked at her again: obviously she was.

-It had taken Chris a few semesters of college to realize that the girls who talked to him at parties were of a certain type: Jewish, from New York or Long Island, and almost always wealthy.
+It had taken Chris a few semesters of college to realize that the girls who talked to him at parties were usually of a certain type: Jewish, from New York or Long Island, and pretty wealthy.

 "I grew up in a Hasidic family, but now I'm estranged," said Elkie.